 If your Senior Preceptor or Training Establishment ask you to undertake any travel, please contact the APPEL Office as early as possible to discuss on ops@appel.ie.
 This includes travel within Irealnd or internationally.
-In addition, only placement hours that are completed in an APPEL-accredited Training Establishment will be recognised.
-You must contact your Practice Educator or APPEL office at least 10 working days in advance of any travel.
+You must contact your Practice Educator or APPEL office at least 10 working days in advance of any proposed travel.